google/skia/site/user/api/SkPaint_Reference.md

 bool isFakeBoldText() const
 </pre>

-If true, approximate bold by increasing the stroke width when creating glyph bitmaps from outlines.
+returns true if <a href="#Fake_Bold">Fake Bold</a> is setIf true, approximate bold by increasing the stroke width when creating glyph bitmaps from outlines.

 Equivalent to <a href="#SkPaint_getFlags">getFlags</a> masked with <a href="#SkPaint_kFakeBoldText_Flag">kFakeBoldText Flag</a>.